willkee/FindTable/README.md

       pipenv install --dev -r dev-requirements.txt && pipenv install -r requirements.txt
       ```

-3. Create a **.env** file based on the example with proper settings for your
+3. Create a **.env** file based on the .env.example file with credentials of your choice.
+You may need to set up Google Maps API credentials [here](https://developers.google.com/maps/documentation/embed/get-api-key) to obtain an API key.

-   development environment
-4. Setup your PostgreSQL user, password and database and make sure it matches your **.env** file
+4. Setup your PostgreSQL user, password and database to match your chosen credentials in the .env file.

-5. Get into your pipenv, migrate your database, seed your database, and run your flask app
+5. Enter your shell environment, upgrade and seed your database, and run your flask app

    ```bash
    pipenv shell